 Purchase Method 2: Using a hard money loan

 A large percentage of house flippers end up using a hard money loan.
-Unlike banks which tend to be slow and tedious, hard money lenders will be eager to get you the capital needed to purchase the flip.
+Unlike banks which tend to be slow and tedious, private money lenders will be eager to get you the capital needed to purchase the flip.

 There are just a few things to be aware of if you choose to use a hard money loan